 - Do you have a partner or spouse in your household who can share childcare responsibilities?

 - Are other factors affecting the time you spend at work, such as elder care or taking your children to school or daycare?

 Once you have answered these questions, set an optimum schedule that allows you to take care of your life and work simultaneously.
-If you are a morning person, perhaps your work day begins at 5 a.m. and you have a solid couple of hours to work before your family wakes.
-Alternatively, a night person might be productive working until midnight.
+If you are a morning person, perhaps your workday begins at 5 a.m. and you have a solid couple of hours to work before your family wakes.
+Alternatively, a night person might work productively until midnight.
 You may approach a flexible schedule in many ways.

 By establishing routines around a flexible work schedule, you give yourself a greater opportunity to optimize your productivity and stay motivated while working from home.

 2. Optimize Your Workspace for Comfort

 Establish a physical space that allows you to concentrate and focus on your job duties.
 Depending on your life circumstances, this workspace can consist of a laptop, desk, and a family room chair.
 Or, you find that you can optimize productivity by working in a corner of your bedroom or basement, or in an actual office if you have an extra room.
 Many people also thrive from working at their kitchen or dining room table.
 The best place for you to set up your “office” is where you are most comfortable working.

 For greater comfort and productivity, you should also resist the temptation to set up a traditional office.
 How many filing cabinets or work storage spaces do you actually need?
 With technological advances, most people whose jobs allow them to work from home need little more than a laptop or desktop computer, a printer, perhaps noise-canceling headphones, and a comfortable chair.